 Examining the Beaufort Sea salinity bias in a little more detail, Figure 8 shows the mean liquid freshwater content equivalent depth for the Arctic from H05 and from PHC.
-The freshwater content 405 is calculated using the method described in Proshutinsky et al. (2009), with a reference salinity of 34.8.
+The freshwater content is calculated using the method described in Proshutinsky et al. (2009), with a reference salinity of

+- 420 34.8.
 There is good agreement in terms of the distribution of liquid freshwater, with the greatest concentration in the Beaufort Gyre, but the total modelled freshwater content in the gyre is greater than in the climatology.
-This is likely because the PHC does not incorporate observations beyond 1998 and therefore does not reflect the recent increase in freshwater content estimated by Proshutinsky et al. 410 (2009).
-In order to investigate whether this increase is reproduced in the different simulations, we average the total monthly modelled liquid freshwater content over a pre-defined region of the Beaufort Gyre.
-We compare the modelled totals (H02, H05 and ORCA12-T321) to the summer estimate over the same region based on observational data (Proshutinsky et al., 2009, and updates by pers. comm. of A. Proshutinsky, 2013) in Figure 9.
-Because the modelled totals are plotted as monthly values, 415 they exhibit a seasonal cycle that the observed estimate based on summer campaigns can not.
+This is likely because the PHC does not incorporate observations beyond 1998 and therefore does not reflect the recent increase in freshwater content estimated by Proshutinsky et al. (2009).
+In order to investigate whether these recent variations are this increase is reproduced in - 425 the different simulations, we compare the total modelled average the total monthly modelled liquid freshwater content over a pre-defined region of the Beaufort Gyre.
+We compare the modelled totals (H02, H05 and ORCA12-T321) liquid freshwater content in the Beaufort Gyre to the estimate of to the summer estimate over the same region based on observational data (Proshutinsky et al., 2009, and updates by pers. comm. of A. Proshutinsky, 2013) in Figure 9.
+Because the modelled totals are - 430 plotted as monthly values, they exhibit a seasonal cycle that the observed estimate based on summer campaigns can not.
 The estimate uncertainty is about 9%.
-The two CREG12-based hindcasts reproduce fairly realistically the observed increase in freshwater content (although tapering by the end of the simulation period) whereas the ORCA12-T321 content exhibits no such increase.
-We partly attribute this discrepancy 420 to differences in atmospheric forcing products used in our hindcasts and ORCA12-T321.
+The two CREG12-based hindcasts reproduce fairly realistically the observed increase in freshwater content (although tapering by the end of the simulation period) whereas the ORCA12-T321 content shows exhibits no such increase.
+We partly attribute this discrepancy to differences in atmospheric forcing products used in our hindcasts

+435 and ORCA12-T321.
 The fact that H05 shows a slightly poorer agreement with the observed freshwater estimates than H02 by the end of the simulation is due to the weaker Ekman pumping in the Beaufort Gyre, the latter explained by the smaller roughness and associated ice-air drag as described in Section 2.1.5 and Table 1.
 This will be illustrated from a different point of view in Section 3.3.2.

-425 3.2.4 Sections across Fram Strait and Davis Strait
+3.2.4 Sections across Fram Strait and Davis Strait

-Arrays of moorings have been deployed across the main pathways for exchange of water between the Arctic and Atlantic, for example in Fram Strait (Schauer et al., 2008) and in Davis Strait (Curry et al., 2013).
+- 440 Arrays of moorings have been deployed across the main pathways for exchange of water between the Arctic and Atlantic, for example in Fram Strait (Schauer et al., 2008) and in Davis Strait (Curry et al., 2013).
 Figures 10 and 11 show a comparison of mean temperature, salinity and velocity estimated from these observations with corresponding estimates from hindcast H05 for Fram Strait and Davis Strait respectively.
-The Fram Strait mooring observations cover the period 2005-2009, and the Davis Strait moorings cover 2004-2009, although not all instruments were deployed for the whole period.
+The Fram Strait mooring observations cover the period 2005-2009, and the Davis - 445 Strait moorings cover 2004-2009, although not all instruments were deployed for the whole period.
 For each instrument all available observations are averaged.
 The output from hindcast H05 is averaged for the corresponding times for each instrument.
 The contribution of measurement errors and mesoscale variability is negligible because of instrument calibration and averaging.
-However sampling uncertainty may be an issue in the central sections of the straits where the moorings are spaced further apart, especially in Fram Strait where there is a recirculation within the Strait (Schauer et al., 2004).
+However sampling uncertainty may be an issue in the central sections of the straits where the moorings - 450 are spaced further apart, especially in Fram Strait where there is a recirculation within the Strait (Schauer et al., 2004).